aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 ![combination-chart-ppt](combination-chart-ppt.png)

-This Java code shows you how to create a combination chart in PowerPoint:
+This Java code shows you how to create a combination chart in PowerPoint: xxx

 ```java